ihateblueb/remlitblog/src/main/resources/articles/you-need-kotlin.md

 ### Smart Casting

 It's very rare I end up having to cast a value to a type.
 Kotlin's smart casting catches almost everything I've needed it to, which is generally what I expect a programming language with casts to do.
-After using Swift breifly before Kotlin, it feels neccesary to mention how much it isn't like Swift.
+After using Swift briefly before Kotlin, it feels neccesary to mention how much it isn't like Swift.
 You can read more about it [here](https://kotlinlang.org/docs/typecasts.html#smart-casts).

 ### Primitive Types